 Alan Gignoux visits the war-scarred city's famous seaside promenade, still a favorite recreational area.

 Alan Gignoux visits AfrikaBurn, Africa's answer to Nevada's Burning Man Festival in the heart of the Karoo Desert, South Africa.

 Sandblast Arts Commisson 2015,

 Sandblast is a UK human rights charity promoting the voices and visions of the indigenous Saharawi from Western Sahara through the arts.
 Partnering with The Scottish Arts Council.

-During April and May 2017 Alan and Jenny visited five sites painted by Regis Gignoux as part of their research for the Human Accumulations project.
-This gallery includes a selection of images from those first visits.
+Alan and Jenny have visited Niagara Falls in April and August 2017 and April 2018 for the Human Accumulations project.
+This gallery includes a selection of images from those visits.